 The line between persuasion and propaganda is thin and easily crossed.
 Propaganda is the conscious effort of a language producer to shape public opinion towards a certain ideological position.
 You will probably be familiar with propaganda from the first and second world wars which persuaded people to fight fascism.
 However, propaganda can be used for all kinds of purposes: from the promotion of certain industries, to championing capitalism, to selling consumer products.

 Propaganda can be dangerous when it is used on an uninformed public: people are easily persuaded because they do not have counter-arguments to the information they are being given.
 You may think you are immune to propaganda – but living in a digital age does not always make it easier to detect the techniques involved.
 It requires a conscious effort to be critical, work on your media literacy, and to stay alert for argumentative fallacies.

 Propaganda is often associated with war, as during times of war countries and states crank up their output of propaganda, appealing to the patriotism of ordinary people in ensuring their support for costly war efforts and necessary human sacrifice.
 You can explore a huge range of war propaganda issues (including techniques such as exaggeration, distortion, subjectivity and fabrication) by visiting this site:

-- The Language of Propaganda and Persuasion
+- The Language of Propaganda (IB Textbook)

-- Propaganda: 7 Techniques
+- Propaganda: 7 Techniques (Handout)

-- The Propaganda System
+- The Propaganda System (Article)